I love to dye my hair all colors of the rainbow. I love all things vintage. I also enjoy creating art, taking photos, and doing it myself.

 What are your options after you've decided to grow out bleached hair?
 You could chop it all off, but I'm sure you yearn for long hair like I do.
-You could try to dye over it, but it's still hard, if not impossible, to cover that line between your roots and your last bleaching.
-You could even give up, and just let your hair grow out no matter how terrible it looks with roots.
+You could try to dye over it, but it will be hard, if not impossible, to cover that line between your roots and your last bleaching.
+You could even give up and just let your hair grow out no matter how terrible it looks with roots.

 My Hair's History